Why my saddle with the System X? Because it will move and flex with the movement of the horse.

 Experts tell us that approximately 80 to 90% – perhaps even more – of all horses have back problems.

-Unbalanced riders cause some of the problems, but the overwhelming majority of the issues are directly due to ill-fitting saddles.
+Unbalanced riders cause some of the problems, but the overwhelming majority of the issues are directly due to ill-fitting saddles for BOTH horse and rider.

 Some riders may see this figure and say it’s too high.
-This is likely because many riders are completely oblivious to the issues their horses are suffering from.
+This is likely because many riders are completely oblivious to the issues their horses are suffering in silence from.

 By nature horses put up with a great deal from us humans, ill fitting tack is only one of those things that they endure because of us.